iniobong3emm/myportfollio/README.md

 # myportfollio
-This is my website showcasing my porfolio
+This is my first portfolio on web developement course.
+This is a website that showcases two of my project namely: birthday invite and movie series.